 Nonrefundable portion of credit for qualified sick and family leave wages for leave taken after March 31, 2021, and before October 1, 2021 (Form 941, line 11d).
-The nonrefundable portion of the credit for gualified sick and family leave wages for leave taken after March 31, 2021, and before October 1, 2021, is limited to the employer share of Medicare tax on wages paid in the quarter.
-In completing Schedule B, you take into account the entire quarter's nonrefundable portion of the credit for qualified sick and family leave wages against the liability for the first payroll payment of the quarter, but not below zero.
+The nonrefundable portion of the credit for qualified sick and family leave wages paid this quarter of gualified sick and family leave wages paid this guarter of 2022 for leave taken after March 31, 2021, and before October 1, 2021, is limited to the employer share of Medicare tax on wages paid in the quarter.
+In completing Schedule B, you take into account the entire quarter's nonrefundable portion of the credit for qualified sick and family leave wages paid this guarter of 2022 against the liability for the first payroll payment of the quarter, but not below zero.
 Then reduce the liability for each successive payroll payment in the quarter until the nonrefundable portion of the credit is used.
 Any credit for qualified sick and family leave wages that is remaining at the end of the quarter because it exceeds the employer share of Medicare tax for the quarter is claimed on Form 941, line 13e, as a refundable credit.
-The refundable portion of the credit doesn't reduce the liability reported on Schedule B. For more information about the credit for gualified sick and family leave wages, including the dates for which the credit may be claimed, go to IRS.gov/PLC.
+The refundable portion of the credit doesn't reduce the liability reported on Schedule B. For more information about the credit for qualified sick and family leave wages, go to IRS.gov/PLC.